Welcome to the GovHack Handbook!

 - Any changes to award and prize values will be communicated to winners.

-- Unless otherwise stated all cash awards are administered by the GovHack Global Operations team.
+- Unless otherwise stated all cash awards are administered by the GovHack International Operations team.

 - Development Awards are administered by the supporting sponsor.
 Your local event host will provide you with information on how to claim your award.